 To explore whether the error introduced by approximating species age with phylogenetic age impacts our ability to make qualitative judgements such as which of two extant species is the younger one, we simulated 1,000 phylogenetic trees with values of extinction fractions of 0.9, 0.5, and 0, combined with a fixed speciation rate of 1 (3000 trees).
 Second, on each of these phylogenies, we mapped species according to budding and bifurcating speciation.
 Thus, we simulated 300,000 extant species for each speciation mode.
 Next, we calculated the proportion of cases where the younger of two species, according to its phylogenetic age, is, in fact, the older one given the true age of the two species.
 We performed this comparison from the perspective of an empirical research that can only obtain the phylogenetic ages.
 We made two types of comparisons for each phylogeny: (1) between the youngest and oldest species in the phylogeny, and (2) between two randomly selected species.

+Error in the phylogenetic age due to uniform incomplete sampling

+We used the intermediate extinction scenario of the previous section to explore the combined effect of three levels of uniform incomplete sampling, 0%, 25% and 50%, and bifurcating and budding speciation on equating phylogenetic and true age.
+We calculated the MAPE for each tree as the difference between phylogenetic and true age, and compared the incomplete sampling scenarios for each speciation mode.